microsoft/hands-on-lab-azure-functions/docs/workshop.md

 ```
 </details>

-Below is the orchestration part of the `AudioTranscriptionOrchestration.cs` file where you will have to implement the different steps of the orchestration marked by `TODO`:
+Below is the orchestration part of the `AudioTranscriptionOrchestration.cs` file where you will have to implement the different steps of the orchestration marked by `TODO`.
+Add it in the class `AudioTranscriptionOrchestration.cs` you created earlier:

 <details>
 <summary>📄 AudioTranscriptionOrchestration.cs</summary>